Overview

 Let’s start by making a map of apparent fishing effort in the Italian

-of a specific region (or a GeoJSON, but more on that
+id of a specific region (or a shapefile, but more on that

 # Use get_region_id function to get EEZ code for Italy